3NaNa7/afrisign/README.md

 # Afrisign
-# Afrisign

-Afrisign is a mobile application designed to translate African sign languages into text, aimed at improving communication accessibility for users with hearing impairments.
-This project is currently in its initial development phase.
 Afrisign is a mobile application designed to translate African sign languages into text, aimed at improving communication accessibility for users with hearing impairments.
 This project is currently in its initial development phase.

 ## UI on Figma